-Cost of subscription and services revenue includes payments made for third-party network operations and telecommunications services; certain telecom taxes and fees, including Federal USF contributions; credit card processing fees; costs to build out and maintain data centers; depreciation and maintenance of servers and equipment; personnel costs associated with customer care and network operations support and allocated overhead costs.
+Cost of subscription and services revenue includes payments made for third-party network operations and telecommunications services; certain telecom taxes and fees, including Federal USF contributions; credit card processing fees; costs to build out and maintain data centers; depreciation and maintenance of servers and equipment; personnel costs associated with customer care and network operations support; amortization of certain acquired intangible assets, and allocated overhead costs.

-Cost of product and other revenue includes the costs associated with the manufacturing of our on-premise devices and end-point devices, as well as personnel costs for employees and contractors, costs related to porting our customers' phone numbers to our service, shipping and handling costs, tariffs imposed on imported product and allocated overhead costs.
+Cost of product and other revenue includes the costs associated with the manufacturing of our on-premise devices and end-point devices, including Ooma AirDial, as well as personnel costs for employees and contractors, costs related to porting our customers' phone numbers to our service, shipping and handling costs, tariffs imposed on imported product and allocated overhead costs.

 Subscription and services gross margin may fluctuate from period-to-period based on the interplay of a number of factors, including revenue mix and fluctuations in the costs described above.
-We expect our subscription and services gross margin to increase over the long-term, primarily as we achieve scale efficiencies and as Ooma Business revenue becomes a larger portion of total subscription revenue.
+We expect our subscription and services gross margin to increase over the long-term, primarily as we achieve scale efficiencies and as Ooma Business revenue becomes a larger majority of total subscription revenue.

 Product and other gross margin may fluctuate from period-to-period based on a number of factors, including total units shipped as compared to the direct costs of production and relatively fixed personnel costs incurred.
 We sell our on-premise devices at aggressive price points to facilitate the adoption of our platforms and services.
+Additionally, some product costs have become subject to significantly higher pricing due to supply chain constraints in the current global macroeconomic environment as well as certain components becoming subject to end-of-life and we may not be able to fully offset such higher costs through price increases.
+Accordingly, we expect our product and other gross margin during fiscal 2024 will be negatively impacted by these higher component costs.
 We expect our product and other gross margin to continue to be negative for the foreseeable future.

 Our subscription and services gross margin is significantly higher than product and other gross margin.
 As a result, any significant change in revenue mix will cause our total gross margin to change.
-For example, in periods where we sell significantly more on-premise devices, we would expect our total gross margin to be impacted.
+For example, in periods where we sell significantly more on-premise devices or other products, we would expect our total gross margin to be impacted.